lambdaclass/lambda_ethereum_rust/crates/l2/README.md

 This command has three steps that can also be run individually:

 - `make init-l1` - Starts the L1 (reth) node, creating the volumes necessary for running a docker compose file with reth's docker image.
+- `make contract-deps` - Installs the libs used by the contracts in the foundry project.
 - `make deploy-l1` - Deploys the L1 contracts to the L1 node.
 This runs the [`DeployL1` script](./contracts/script/DeployL1.s.sol).
 - `make init-l2` - Starts the L2 (`ethereum_rust`) node.